wongdaniel8/Portfolio/README.md

 # Portfolio
-AI/Machine Learning:
+AI:
 	contains Pac-Man based implementations of fundamental AI concepts, such as Bayes Nets, multiagent learning, reinforcement learning, deep searches, and Markov modelling

 Bioinformatics:
 	contains a bowtie gene alignment algorithm and implementation, and also a phylogenetic tree generator using both UPGMA clustering and neighbor joining

 CPU:
 	contains a fully constructed and operational CPU

+Machine Learning:
+	contains a neural network for digit classification, a decision tree for classifying U.S. census data, and an email spam classifier

+SQLdatabase:
+	contains a fully constructed database that repsonds to SQL commands

+spark/MapReduce:
+	contains a neural network for image classification streamlined through Apache Spark clustering and Amazon EC2 Cloud Computing

 KJumpingCube:
 	contains an implementation of the KJumpingCube game, with accompanying artificial intelligence unit

-SQLdatabase:
-	contains a fully constructed database that repsonds to SQL commands

 antsGame:
 	contains a game similar to the popular Plants vs Zombies game